LuccaWang1/Tell-Me-Where-To-Eat/README.md

 # Tell Me Where To Eat

-This is the homepage of the web app:
-![Image of homepage: This is the homepage of the web app.](/static/images/readme_markdown/home2.png)
+![Image of homepage: This is the homepage of the web app.](/static/images/readme_markdown/home2.png) *This is the homepage of the web app*

 ## Project Description
 Tell Me Where To Eat provides a solution to psychological analysis paralysis and simplifying dinner decision making.